The Maidstone Studios

-The Maidstone Studios, formerly called TVS Television Centre, is the UK's largest independent television studio complex, and is based at Vinters Park in Maidstone, Kent, UK.
-It has been home to a varied selection of independent British television programming including Later... with Jools Holland, Jools' Annual Hootenanny, Take Me Out, Catchphrase, as well as popular children's shows such as Mister Maker and Let's Play for CBeebies.
+The Maidstone Studios, formerly TVS Television Centre, is the largest independent television studio complex in the United Kingdom, and is based at Vinters Business Park in Maidstone, Kent, England.
+It has been home to a varied selection of independent British television programming including Later... with Jools Holland, Deal or No Deal, Take Me Out, Catchphrase, as well as popular children's shows such as Art Attack and Let's Play for CBeebies.

-Other recent credits also include: Bang on the Money, The Royals on E!, Ultimate Brain and Hetty Feather for CBBC, Davina McCall - Fitness DVDs, and The Coalition drama for Channel 4.
+The studios has also hosted film productions including Netflix short film The Wonderful Story of Henry Sugar.

+Other recent credits also include: Blankety Blank, Family Fortunes and Supermarket Sweep.

 History

 ITV

-The site was originally chosen by the now defunct ITV company Southern Television in 1979 for a proposed new studio facility should they win the contract from the Independent Broadcasting Authority (the UK television regulator at the time), for the new dual South and South-east of England region in 1981.
-As Southern Television lost their franchise, they sold the site to the successful applicant Television South (TVS) at a premium.
-It was part of the agreement between TVS and the IBA, that TVS needed to provide a separate studio facility for the South East region.
+The site was originally chosen by the now defunct ITV company Southern Television in 1979 for a proposed new studio facility should it win the contract from the Independent Broadcasting Authority (the UK television regulator at the time), for the new dual South and South-east of England region in 1981.
+As Southern Television lost its franchise, it sold the site to the successful applicant Television South (TVS) at a premium.
+It was part of the agreement with the IBA that TVS needed to provide a separate studio facility for the South East region.

-The complex first opened in late 1982 providing broadcasting and production output for TVS.
+The complex first opened in August 1982, providing broadcasting and production output for TVS.
 The site was also used as a regional office and a newsgathering hub, broadcasting the South East daily edition of Coast to Coast.
-TVS continued to use Maidstone until the end of their franchise, which they lost in 1991.
+TVS continued to use Maidstone until the end of their franchise, which it lost in 1991.